oscar-Ezeigbo/Mitrack/README.md

 # Operating manual
 Tnteracting the "+" button ath the bottom of the page should inflate the bottom fragment and allow you to write a task and set an end date
 The task should then be registered and viewable

+# Usage
+Being a simple tracking app it allows the user to set a task and a date for completion. it allows the user to select that the task is complete when its done.